-Were Tolstoy following boxing today, he might observe that all unhappy boxers are alike, but that each happy boxer is happy in his own manner.
-What awaits the men who find but one route beyond the privations of their condition?
+Were Tolstoy following boxing today, he might observe that all unhappy boxers are alike; but that each happy boxer is happy in his own manner.
+What awaits the men who find but one route beyond the lives’ privations?
 Who darken their tomorrows to keep the lights on today?
 They know all too well.
-And yet, “It won’t happen to me,” each says assuredly; that naivete, or arrogance, or essential lie, all but assuring they are wrong.
+And yet, “It won’t happen to me,” each says; that naivete, or arrogance, or essential lie, all but assuring they are wrong.

 But what of the men who escape boxing’s boneyard?
-Because those men exist: they are exceptions to the rule, and growing in number too.
-Happiness for them includes a few key elements: they must be secure enough to enjoy retirement and fit enough to recognize as much.
-Some require more, a preserved place in the public consciousness, for example, one befitting if not their achievements, than at least their ego.
-For others, it is an outlet for their preternatural competitiveness that keeps them happy, a chance to still make and remake the world according to their volition.
-Some find happiness in a quiet banality, a leisurely lope down the mountain, giving themselves fully to the kinds of lives those who haven’t lived harder might call mundane.
-Some are simply thankful to make a life, any life, free of fists, forked tongues, and felonious fine print.
+Because those men exist.
+What is happiness for them?
+Financial security, a mind fit enough to appreciate it.
+Some require more, a place in the public consciousness, for example, one befitting if not their achievements, than at least their ego.
+For others, an outlet for their preternatural competitiveness keeps them happy, a chance to still make and remake the world according to their volition.
+Some find happiness in a quiet banality, in a life those who haven’t lived harder might call mundane.
+Some are simply thankful to make a life free of fists, forked tongues, felonious fine print.
 These men are happy in their own manner.

 Wayne Braithwaite is happy.
-Or, to use his vernacular “good”; the word sounding even more convincing in his rich Guyanese accent.
-A hint as to why is evident in his Whatsapp status.
-According to WhatsApp, Braithwaite is “At the gym.”
-It’s one of twelve pre-set statuses on the app, along with “available,” the more ominous “battery about to die,” and saddest of them all: “in a meeting.”
-It seems almost uncharacteristic of Braithwaite to bother with setting a status—status is not something Braithwaite cares for.
-But if you want to find him, he probably is at the gym.
+Or, to use his vernacular “good”; the word made convincing by his rich Guyanese accent.
+A hint to why is evident in his Whatsapp status: Braithwaite is “At the gym,” one of the app’s twelve pre-set statuses, along with “available,” the ominous “battery about to die,” and saddest of all: “in a meeting.”
+Setting a status seems uncharacteristic of Braithwaite—status holds nothing for him.
+But should you need him, check the gym.

-His Instagram account will tell you which one: Bout Fight Club in Manhattan, where for the past few years Braithwaite has served as a personal trainer teaching boxing and helping people achieve their fitness goals.
-You might think a former WBC cruiserweight champion would want to be known primarily as such: fighters are ferociously proud, appropriately arrogant for their line of work.
+His Instagram account tells you which one: Bout Fight Club in Manhattan, where Braithwaite is a personal trainer and boxing instructor.
+You might think a former cruiserweight champion would want to be known primarily as such, according to his glory.
 But Braithwaite is different.
-And while the decision to cite that bit of biography first in his Instagram profile may not have been a conscious one, it reveals something of Braithwaite’s happiness, of his own way to it: he is good with the person he is and the life he lives.
-A little time under the hood of “Big Truck” and it’s easy to understand why.
+He is good with the person he is and the life he lives.
+Some time under the hood of “Big Truck” explains why.

-No, that was never going to be Braithwaite.
-He harbored no illusions about the perils of his career, about the ever-present danger of what he describes as “losing it all in an instant.”
-And so boxing wasn’t going to take him.
+He harbored no illusions about the fighter’s ever-present danger of “losing it all in an instant.”
+But boxing wouldn’t take him.

-That mentality seems almost out of place in a sport that so often demands the self-immolation of its fraternity.
+That mentality seems out of place in a sport that demands its fraternity self-immolate.
 In a sense, it makes Braithwaite’s achievements more impressive.
-It’s hard to believe he could will himself into fighting shape, will himself through punishment, for all those years without recourse to the sublimated masochism that forges so many fighters.
-But then, Braithwaite didn’t come to boxing for traditional reasons either.
+How did he will himself into fighting shape, will himself through punishment, without recourse to the sublimated masochism that forges so many of his brothers?
+But then, Braithwaite didn’t come to boxing for traditional reasons.

 In 2002, five years into his career, Braithwaite acquired a new manager: his mother, Claire Small.
-When Braithwaite speaks of her, of the woman who spent her rent money on his first pair of boxing shoes, the pride is palpable.
-“And the good thing was that, even in the beginning, the beautiful thing about it was I had my mom in my corner and she was gonna look out for me.”
+When Braithwaite speaks of the woman who spent her rent money on his first pair of boxing shoes, the pride is palpable.
+“The beautiful thing about it was I had my mom in my corner and she was gonna look out for me.”
 Small took control of his career when he needed it.
 Her son, then the undefeated WBC champion, was already thinking about how he wanted to leave boxing.

 Small managed Braithwaite carefully, she was protective of him, “but she was strict,” says the self-professed momma’s boy, “she wanted the best of me, as any mother would.”

 The crucial element in the professional relationship between mother and son was one so often missing from fathers who train their sons.
-“Some fathers, how they train their sons, they want to live their dreams through them, but my mom didn’t need that.”
-Small guided her son’s career adroitly because she could suspend her maternal instincts enough to put him in harm’s way—that is what her role demanded—but never enough to treat him like a commodity.
-And so, Braithwaite doesn’t treat himself like one either.
+“Some fathers … they want to live their dreams through them, but my mom didn’t need that.”
+Small guided her son’s career adroitly, suspending her maternal instincts enough to put him in harm’s way—which her role demanded—but never enough to make him a commodity.
+And so, Braithwaite didn’t treat himself like one.

 Though there are a few aspiring fighters under his tutelage Braithwaite’s schedule is filled mostly by people looking to get in shape.
-He is patient with them, working to their ability, embedding little successes into their training, movements and maneuvers that allow his clients to feel good about their progress, feel proud of what they’re learning, what they’re doing for themselves.
-While he would appreciate the opportunity to train a fighter with championship potential, to return to the pinnacle in a different role, Braithwaite is content (he’s good) knowing that the people he works with benefit from their time with a former world champion.
+He is patient with them, working to their ability, embedding successes into their training that allow his clients to feel good about their progress and proud of what they’re learning.
+While he’d appreciate the opportunity to train a potential champion, to return to the pinnacle in a new role, Braithwaite is content (he’s good) knowing that the people he works with benefit from their time with a former world champion.
 His mother’s son, after all, Braithwaite does not foist his aspirations onto the people he trains.
-Rather, he enjoys the opportunity this phase of his life has afforded him for what it is: a reminder of who he was and who he managed to remain.
-“It’s nice, and it keeps me in shape too,” Braithwaite says.
+Rather, he enjoys the opportunity this phase of his life has afforded him as a reminder of who he was and who he remains.
 “I put the gloves on sometimes and move around with them [his clients], they’re like, ‘You can still fight!’
 But I’m good.
 They see me in the ring, they see the way I can still move and they say, ‘Why you retire?”
 I say, ‘I’m good, man,’” he chuckles.
 “I always said I’m gonna leave it [boxing], and when I leave it ‘I’m gonna leave it with my senses intact.”

 Don’t all fighters talk like this?
-Years before they tell themselves they can get back, if just this last time, to what they once were; before they need just one more payday, only to realize they can always use another payday, and another one until there is little left worth paying for?
+Before they tell themselves they can get back, just this last time, to what they once were; before they one last payday, only to realize they can always use another one, and another until there’s little left worth paying for?
 There’s an oppositional arrangement in place.
-Fighters look to defeat both their opponents and the sport, to become champions and swerve the outlay of that pursuit.
-But Braithwaite boxed because he was good at it; it defined him only as much as anyone else’s job defines them.
-It wasn’t his only option—it was the logical one.
-And so “I never had a problem leaving,” he says, “I was always doing something, playing sports, and it wasn’t hard to transition because it wasn’t hard to walk away either.”
+Fighters look to defeat their opponents and the sport, to become champions and swerve the outlay of that achievement.
+But Braithwaite boxed because he was good at it, it wasn’t his only option, it was the logical one.
+And so “I never had a problem leaving,” he says, “and it wasn’t hard to transition because it wasn’t hard to walk away.”

 He’ll be better than alright.
 He’ll be good.